In the context of urban sketching, we could be talking about two major angles when discussing people sketching:

-Marc recommends everyone start off this way, with simple materials that you can grab out of your pocket at a moments notice.
-This helps you to stop agonising over your sketches as you only have a thin line and a thick line.
+Marc recommends everyone start off this way, with simple materials that you can grab out of your pocket at a moment’s notice.
+This helps you stop agonising over your sketches as you only have a thin and thick line to work with.
 Because of this, you can focus on the storytelling aspect of your people sketches.

 When Marc is sketching just the heads of people, he advises focussing on the head shape and the hair shape – if you can get these shapes, then you can fill in the rest of the details and achieve a convincing sketch.

-Marc has a course hosted on the platform Bluprint (formerly called Craftsy) called “Sketching People in Motion”.
-This was the first course I bought on the platform, many years ago.
-It’s an excellent overview of how to sketch people and I’d really recommended you check it out.
+Marc has a Craftsy course called “Sketching People in Motion”.
+This was the first course I bought on the platform many years ago.
+It’s an excellent overview of how to sketch people and I’d really recommend checking it out.

-Marc has a great book about urban sketching called The Urban Sketcher: Techniques for Seeing and Drawing on Location
+Marc also has a great book about urban sketching called The Urban Sketcher: Techniques for Seeing and Drawing on Location.

-Adebanji Alade was one of the first sketchers I came across who sketches people on public transport.
-I love the way he layers peoples faces across his sketchbook.
+Adebanji Alade was one of the first artists I came across who sketches people on public transport.
+I love the way he layers people’s faces across his sketchbook.
 He is not precious, you can see he is just sketching constantly to practice and improve.

-As such Adebanji is one of the most prolific sketchers I’ve come across.
+Adebanji is one of the most prolific sketchers I’ve come across.
 He sketches obsessively.
 He is a self-proclaimed addict (to sketching).
-Which leads me on to mention he has just released a book, ‘The Addictive Sketcher’ which you can find on Amazon or if you want a signed copy, you can order directly from him here.
+This leads me to mention he has just released a book, ‘The Addictive Sketcher’ which you can find on Amazon or if you want a signed copy, you can order directly from him here.

 Adebanji has loads of Youtube videos, you can see him flip through one of his people sketching sketchbooks below: